PasSilvestri/TuringMachineSimulator/README.md

 Is possible to write multiple rules in one with the compact rule notation.<br/>
 It consist in specifying a sequence of characters inside parenthesis in the 5 parameters instead of one.<br/>
-There are 3 types of usable brakets, "(,[,{".
+There are 3 types of usable brakets, "(, [, {".
 Each one of them makes up a class of expansion.<br/>
-Each class of expansion has to have the same length for the entier rule, in whichever rule is used, because the same class of expansion is expanded synchronously.<br/>
+Each class of expansion has to have the same length for the entier rule, in whichever parameter of the rule is used, because the same class of expansion is expanded synchronously.<br/>
-Insted different classed of expansion will be expanded asynchronously.<br/>
+Insted different classes of expansion will be expanded asynchronously.<br/>
 <br/>
 For Example<br/>
 ```